-HDR scholars in the School engage with fields of research within existing disciplinary terms - Architecture, Urban Design, Landscape Architecture and Interior Design - as well as drawing from multiple disciplines in cross disciplinary cluster/lab settings and/or in terms of specific questions, issues or problems.

-The major areas of research strength in the School are:
+HDR scholars in the School engage with fields of research within existing disciplinary terms - Communication Design, Industrial Design, Digital Design - as well as drawing from multiple disciplines in cross disciplinary cluster/lab settings and/or in terms of specific research investigations, issues or problems.
+The School regularly advertises our HDR Program's available places and projects in particular fields of research on our website.
+Applications from prospective HDR scholars are welcome both within and across these fields of research.